danabachulz/LeCi-WEB-Project/README.md

 # WEB-Project
-this is a students project for final exam
+It is a students project for final exam